DevMohith/proverb-generator/README.md

 ✨ Proverb Generator – Custom GenAI Model with PyTorch

 This project is a **custom Generative AI (GenAI) model** built from scratch using **PyTorch and LSTM architecture**.
 It generates proverbs based on user-provided keywords (like "strength", "hope", "wisdom"), and is trained on a dataset of 1000+ keyword-tagged proverbs.
+Integrated backend using flask with reactJS

 > 🧠 Not an LLM – this is a lightweight, domain-specific **Generative AI model**, trained without relying on APIs like OpenAI.